FollowTheProcess/pytoil/docs/contributing.md

 * Merge those changes in with what you have
 * Push those changes up to your fork so your fork stays up to date with the original.

+!!! note

-*Good practice is to do this before you start doing anything every time you start work, then the chances of you getting conflicting commits later on is much lower!*
+    Good practice is to do this before you start doing anything every time you start work, then the chances of you getting conflicting commits later on is much lower!

 ### Step 3: Create the Environment